decoverto/decoverto/README.md

 ### Options

-#### preserveNull

-By default TypedJSON ignores the properties that are set to null.
-If you want to override this behavior you can set this option to `true`.<br/>
-You can set it globally or on TypedJSON instance to have everything preserve null values or on class level or member level to only affect the respective thing.

 #### onDeserialized and beforeSerialization

 On `@jsonObject` you can specify name of methods to be called before serializing the object or after it was deserialized.
 This method can be a static method or instance member.
 In case you have static and member with the same name - the member method is preferred.